 The Castle of the Teutonic Order in Malbork

-Malbork Castle is one of the most magnificent medieval fortresses in Europe, called by many the biggest castles in the world.
-Built in the 13th century, restored after the Second World War, it’s a UNESCO World Heritage Site (“It is the most complete and elaborate example of a Gothic brick-built castle complex in the characteristic and unique style of the Teutonic Order”; more on the UNESCO website.)
+Malbork Castle is one of the most magnificent medieval fortresses in Europe, called by many the biggest castle in the world.
+Built in the 13th century, restored after the Second World War, it’s a UNESCO World Heritage Site.

 The Ogrodzieniec Castle

 This very photogenic castle (the majestic ruins are enhanced by the rocks used to build the walls of the castle) was built in the 14th – 15th centuries and is available for tours, including small exhibition rooms – torture room (!), armory, and history of the castle.
 “Across the street”, there is an amusement park (including a miniature park, toboggan run, experiments park, “the house of legends and terrors”) and on the other side, 300 m from the castle, there is a hotel with a swimming pool, set into the rocky and green surroundings (POZIOM 511 Design Hotel & SPA).

 The Castle/Palace in Moszna

 The history of the palace dates back to the 18th century, the present building is a combination of neo-gothic and neo-renaissance styles, from the turn of the 19th and 20th centuries.
 This fairy-tale palace is famous for its 99 towers and 365 rooms, and a large park with centuries-old trees (beautiful photo gallery of the park) and azaleas and rhododendrons (bloom around May).
 The palace offers different tours (including “an extreme tour” of underground corridors, previously unavailable chambers and a dark crypt), and hotel rooms.